wpbonelli/find-ufos/README.md

-# simple-segmentation
+# Phenome Force Demo: UFOs

+A short workflow to demonstrate how to integrate code with PlantIT.
+Applies a threshold, dilates/closes, and finds contours of (U)nidentified (F)ruit (O)bjects in an image.

+## Usage

-Usage: `docker run -it -v $(pwd):/opt/dev -w /opt/dev computationalplantscience/arabidopsis-rosette-analysis python3 segment.py segment data/tomatoes1.jpg`
+`docker run -it -v $(pwd):/opt/spg -w /opt/spg computationalplantscience/spg python3 find.py ufos <input file>`

+A file is provided for testing: `data/tomatoes1.jpg